 Poulton fears the new rates and annual rate cap won’t be enough to discourage property development in coastal areas most at risk of climate change.

 “[Coastal development] destroys habitat, it puts a big structure in a place where it’s never going to stay,” he says.
 “At some point you need to say ‘risk equals rate’.”

 If you’re one of the roughly three-quarters of policyholders who will see their flood insurance go up under the new rating system, you have some breathing room — your rate increase won't kick in until next spring.

 The amount you pay for flood insurance is based on your home’s risk of flooding.
+If you're buying a new home, be sure to find out if it's located in a flood zone.
 By taking steps to lessen that risk, you can better protect against flood damage and pay less for flood insurance.
 If your premiums are going up under Risk Rating 2.0, here are some things you can do to mitigate your home’s flood risk and lower your rates: